MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/push-notification-basics.md

 After configuring your title and client, you can test your configuration using the PlayFab Server API - [SendPushNotification](xref:titleid.playfabapi.com.server.accountmanagement.sendpushnotification).
 This API allows you to send as many push notifications as needed at no extra cost.

-You can use the PlayFab Cloud Script service as a quick and secure server API environment.
+You can use the PlayFab CloudScript service as a quick and secure server API environment.
 From there, push notifications can be sent as needed.

-To use this method to test your configuration, upload or append the code in the following example to your title’s Cloud Script.
+To use this method to test your configuration, upload or append the code in the following example to your title’s CloudScript.

 ### Example